AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_API.md

 ### Scrolling

 When you change the length of the time bars or move them or milestones later or earlier than the screen with Gantt chart displays, the display will start scrolling automatically.
-Also, in live mode the Gantt chart's scales' ranges can automatically lengthen when we overcome the min and max range values while scrolling.
+Also, in live mode the Gantt chart's scales' ranges can automatically expand when the minimum and maximum range values are hit while scrolling.

 # Coloring

 Besides basic Gantt chart elements, there are some more elements which show up in the Live Edit mode.
 You can alter the view of these elements using special methods described below.

-Connectors have only stroke and thumbs (no fill), so we've got the {api:anychart.core.ui.Timeline#connectorPreviewStroke}connectorPreviewStroke(){api} method to change the stroke color.
-The code line will look like the following:
+Connectors have only stroke and thumbs (no fill), use the {api:anychart.core.ui.Timeline#connectorPreviewStroke}connectorPreviewStroke(){api} method to change the stroke color:

 ```
 var timeline = chart.getTimeline();